dropbox/dropbox-sdk-java/README.md

 ### How do I enable certificate pinning?

 As of version 7.0.0, the SDK no longer provides certificate pinning by default.
 We provide hooks for you to run each of your requests with your own `SSLSocketFactory` or `CertificatePinner`.
-To provide this to your calls, you can use any of the requestors provided
+To provide this to your calls, you can use any of the requestors provided.

+*Note*: If you were previously using `SSLConfig`, this is no longer available.
+You can view the source in [git history](https://github.com/dropbox/dropbox-sdk-java/blob/0f765cb69940ac047682cf117af7a94a1f66b6eb/core/src/main/java/com/dropbox/core/http/SSLConfig.java) but we no longer provide any default certificate pinning or any other configuration.

 #### Using `StandardHttpRequestor`